tytydraco/yessleep/out/My_dad_made_us_lock_our_bedroom_doors_every_night.md

 “See the window behind you?”
 She asked.

 I twisted to face the window at the end of the landing.
 We lived in a bungalow, so I knew I could escape directly onto our driveway, but I wasn’t looking at the outside world.
-As I ran to the window, I watched Hattie’s reflection in the mirror.
+As I ran to the window, I watched Hattie’s reflection in the glass pane.

 She valiantly defended herself against our father, but the monstrous man snapped her weapon like a twig, before wrapping his plastic arms around her like a boa constrictor.
 I cried, fumbling with the latch for the window, and I’m not sure exactly what I saw.
 It seemed as if my father were liquifying my sister — turning her into plastic sustenance.